opensim/opensim-libs/README.md

 This is a code repository containing various 3rd party library packages used by opensim (as version >= 0.9.3).

-Opensim does not use Nuget (and hopefuly never will)
+Opensim will avoid to use Nuget whenever possible

 OpenSim checks out with most of these libs precompiled in the bin folder.